 - Go up in the attic, preferably during or immediately after a good rain, and look for evidence of leaks.

-If you’re starting to see some of these warning signs, have a qualified roof inspector give you a professional assessment.
+If you’re starting to see some of these warning signs, have a qualified roof inspector give you a professional assessment so you can plan your roof replacement.

 When you start getting estimates for a new roof, some roofers will bid on the job based on a complete tear-off down to the wood decking while other roofers may suggest simply covering the existing roof with a new layer of shingles.

-- Also, you can’t know where your roof really needs work unless you take off the old shingles.
-Often there will be spots of the decking that have been damaged by water and need to be replaced.
+- Many manufacturers warranties are void if shingles are installed over another layer of shingles.
+You can’t know where your roof really needs work unless you take off the old shingles.
+Often, there will be spots of the decking that have been damaged by water and need to be replaced.
 Covering over weak spots with a new layer just delays the problem.

 Putting on a new roof may be the single biggest investment a homeowner makes.
 If all goes well, it’s an investment that will last 30 years.
-But that also makes it a big risk because while there are many honest, knowledgeable roofers, there are also crooked roofers and incompetent roofers.
+When hiring a roofer or other service provider (especially on an expensive job), have these in mind:

 When hiring a roofer or other service provider (especially on an expensive job):